Most Common Questions

 Key information you need to know about becoming a CASA volunteer advocate.

 A CASA (Court Appointed Special Advocate) volunteer advocates in court for a victimized child in an abuse and/or neglect case.
 The CASA volunteer serves as a Guardian ad Litem (“guardian of the case”).
 It is his or her job to get to know the child or sibling group they are assigned to work with and make recommendations to the court about what is in the child’s best interests.

-No other program in New Hampshire provides personalized advocacy services for abused and neglected children.
-Based on in-depth knowledge of the child and his or her circumstances, a CASA volunteer advocate is by a child’s side throughout an abuse and/or neglect case, telling the judge what the child wants.
+No other program in New Hampshire provides one-on-one advocacy services for abused and neglected children.
+Based on in-depth knowledge of the child and his or her circumstances, a CASA volunteer advocate provides insights to help a judge make decisions based on the best interests of the child.
 The CASA volunteer makes sure that the child has access to the support and services he or she needs and, finally, that the child is placed in a safe home, or another permanent plan is put into place.

 The CASA volunteer has two main roles:

 - To stay in touch with the child and important people in the child’s life.
 The volunteer communicates with the child, parents, foster parents, educators, and other people that shape the child’s world.
 Their goal is to understand what the child needs and what the best outcome of the case would be for the child.

 - To attend court proceedings and write court reports.
 CASA volunteers make recommendations in the child’s best interest directly to the court.
 They make sure that the judge understands what the child needs and wants.

 CASAs spend an average of 10 to 15 hours per month on each case.
 The first two to three months of a case tend to be more time-intensive because volunteers are making contacts, visiting the child and other important people, and attending hearings.